-University of Minnesota Extension Educators are responsible for the educational content of the day.
-The Day Chairs should familiarize themselves with the topics that will be covered.
+Educational programming will be developed by the LINC Redwood County Board of Directors.
+Day Chairs should familiarize themselves with the topics that will be covered.
 As you think about the topics, consider if you know someone that has dealt with something discussed in the curriculum.
 Does the community that is hosting the day have something unique to offer in regards to the selected topics?
 If you know of someone or something that would fit well into the day, make a contact to see if a speaker would be available.

 Tours allow the participants to see and understand the community that they are visiting.
 The tours can feature businesses, historic sites, natural resources in the area, or anything that you feel is interesting.
 Make sure that locations you are visiting are aware of the goals of the program and the topic for the day so that they can include thoughts related to that in their discussion with the group.

 We all know that the key to a good program is making sure your participants are well fed and caffeinated.
 The Day Chairs are responsible for making arrangements for morning refreshments, a midmorning break, noon lunch, and afternoon break.
 You will be informed of the budget for these expenses.
 You are strongly encouraged to seek out sponsors to cover the lunch and/or breaks.
 The Day Chairs should also consider the restaurants and vendors in the local community that is hosting.
 Use this day to showcase the businesses and services available in the community where the session is based.

 It is always the little things that add up to very big things.
 Below are some ideas of things that you should keep in mind that will make the day flow well and be memorable for our participants and the community/business that is hosting us.